shariqshah/symmetry/README.md

 	* Implement necessary changes to run Soloud on linux
 	* Moved third party libs/include directories into root/lib and root/include.
 Put common includes like header-only libs into root/include/common and others which require platform specific stuff into root/include/linux etc.
 	* Got rid of pkg-confg and system-installed SDL2 dependancy on linux and instead put custom compiled SDL libs in libs folder similar to how we're handling it in windows
+	* Proper physics time-step and speed
+	* Proper handling of rigidbody associated with an entity and notifying it of movement or collision